 A few weeks before my wedding, I was surprised when the hot topic of conversation became "to shave or not to shave?" amongst my groom, Jason, and his groomsmen.
-To be honest, I kind of assumed a clean-shave (or five-o'clock shadow at the most) was a given since Jason always buzzed up for special events, nevermind the most important and highly photographed day of our lives.
-Besides, he doesn't grow much facial hair to begin with.
+To be honest, I assumed a clean-shaven look (or five-o'clock shadow at the most) was a given since Jason always buzzed up for special events, nevermind the most important and highly photographed day of our lives.
+Besides, he doesn't grow much facial hair.

 Photo by: Josh Lynn Photography